-I don’t know about you, but for me it’s easy to fall into the “if…then” trap when it comes to money.
+I don’t know about you, but for me, it’s easy to fall into the “if…then” trap when it comes to money.
 If we had an extra 400 dollars a month, then dot dot dot.
 Or, If we had a 5 bedroom home instead of a 3 bedroom home then dot dot dot.
 And when we start doing this if…then thing, it begins to impact our marriage.

 Money is definitely top of the worry list for a lot of couples around the world.
 I know how hopeless it can feel about changing your financial situation, so I want to encourage you that we have some good news.
 The great news is not some get-rich-quick scheme.
 No, it’s that you can shift your marriage so that you can move away from that hopeless feeling, regardless of your financial situation.
 So let’s jump in.

-How Financial Strains Impact Marriage
+How Financial Issues Impact Marriage

 Before we get to the solution we need to spell the problem out.
 Not surprisingly, research finds that financial strain does impact marriage by reducing marriage quality and also reducing the stability of the marriage[i].